IbraheemLanre/HBC-Node-Express/README.md

 # Backend with Node and Express

-This is a combination of sample codes from my Software Engineering Program at Business College Helsinki.
+This is a combination of sample codes